khashiyousefi/pythonPanoramaImagemaker/README.md

 # pythonPanoramaImagemaker
-This is the Python 360 Image Stitcher using OPenCV Contains Homograph finder for automatch direction and sphere image stitching
+This is the Python 360 Image Stitcher using OPenCV Contains Homograph finder for automated detection and sphere image stitching